sgeos/sgeos.github.io/_drafts/ion-dtn-proxy.markdown

 ## Instructions

-My hardware setup is as follows.
-This is not a very elaborate setup.
+My unelaborate hardware setup is as follows.
+ΑΒ<sub>1</sub> is a WiFi router.

 {% highlight txt %}
 Α ⇄ Β ⇄ Γ ⇄ Δ
-Α: OSX Macbook Pro
+Α: OSX MacBook Pro
 Β, Γ, Δ: FreeBSD VirtualBoxVM running on Α
 ΑΒΑ: WiFi, VM uses bridged adapter
 ΒΔΒ: virtualized connections (probably)
 {% endhighlight %}

 For this exercise, **host1.bprc** will need to define two endpoints if everything is running on one machine.
-You might want a couple of extra endpoints to run hello world or transfer tests.
+It may be useful to have a couple of extra endpoints for testing.

 {% highlight sh %}
 1